Change Message Tutorial

 4. Select a field, click Advanced Options at the bottom of its configuration pane, then check the box for Notify the user when this value changes.

-5. Enter the text that will appear in the notification, including the placeholder %@ for the field’s new value.
+5. Enter the text that you want to appear in the notification, including the placeholder %@ for the field’s new value.

 Important